“Do not call to mind the former things, Or ponder things of the past” (Isaiah 43:18)

 But do we really understand what that melancholy, that yearning for the past or past experiences or the person we used to be really is all about?

 We are all very different people inside and out than we were even just a few months ago.
-Aside from the replacement of cells our human spirit and soul is always developing and will do so until our bodies die.
+Aside from the replacement of cells our human spirit and soul are always developing and will do so until our bodies die.

 Time Passages

-“The Future is, of all things, the thing least like eternity.
+“The Future is, of all things, the thing least like an eternity.
 It is the most temporal part of time--for the Past is frozen and no longer flows, and the Present is all lit up with eternal rays.”

-C.S.
+― C.S.
 Lewis, The Screwtape Letters

 I can attest now at 67 years of age what the passing of years reveals.
-We lament the loss of loved ones, the things we have done (and not done), things we should have done and our coming death.
+We lament the loss of loved ones, the things we have done (and not done), things we should have done, and our coming death.

 We say that our children will keep us young but that is often I believe just an act of our ego.